code-boxx/Core-Boxx-PHP-Framework/README.md

 ## CORE BOXX
-Core Boxx is an open-source PHP framework that comes with installable PWA, PDO database, pretty URL, JWT sessions, and API out of the box.
-But the idea is not to be a bloated framework with tons of unused features.
-It is built with the concept of modularity, loading only what you need – It also has plenty of "predefined system modules" that you can add on later.
+Core Boxx is an open-source PHP framework built with the concept of modularity - Load only what you need, not bloated with tons of unused features.
+It also has plenty of "predefined system modules" that you can add on.
 <br><br>

 ## :white_check_mark: "OUT OF THE BOX" FEATURES
-1) Modular PHP framework.
-2) Pretty URL.
+1) Pretty URL.
-3) API endpoints with CORS support.
+2) API endpoints with CORS support.
-4) Installable Progressive Web App.
+3) Installable Progressive Web App.
-5) JSON Web Token sessions.
+4) JSON Web Token sessions.
-6) Bootstrap HTML template.
+5) Bootstrap HTML template.
 <br><br>

 ## :camera: SCREENSHOTS